 Google is trying to make inroads in ecommerce with Google Shopping and other products, a direct response to the search engine marketplace phenomenon.

-- Higher touch: Marketplaces are also accountable to customers in a way that search engines aren’t.
+Secondly, marketplaces are higher touch.
+They're accountable to customers in a way that search engines aren’t.
 Search engines rely on high traffic volumes, but the bulk of their users on the consumer side isn’t buying anything directly from them.
 If anything goes wrong during a marketplace transaction, shoppers approach the operator, who has to solve the problem.
 It’s a much higher-touch proposition that Amazon, eBay, et al. have spent years navigating.
 In contrast, Google more or less operates as a B2B company today, selling ads to other businesses.

 Marketplaces generate incredible user data.
 Everything from average time spent on the marketplace, to transaction volume, and repeat purchases are great ways to qualify future catalog growth based on your customers’ needs.

 It not only makes them search-engine competitors today, but it also shows strong promise for the future.
 We’re just now beginning to see the potential of unlocking marketplace search engine data.

 Marketplace businesses already see higher conversion rates than their traditional ecommerce peers.
 While we’re already seeing this for B2C marketplaces, B2B operators have an unprecedented opportunity to capitalize on the undigitized ecosystem of B2B commerce.